Doctor of Applied Intercultural Studies

 - Contextualized study: Area studies, special study with an approved educational provider and/or tutelage offer field-based training.

-Following a sequence of core classes, the D.Miss. offers tracks in Intercultural Studies (IS) and Christian Relief and Development (RD), in addition to elective courses, and culminates in the writing of a professional project.
+Following a sequence of core classes, the DAIS offers tracks in Missiological Studies (MS) and Christian Relief and Development (RD), in addition to elective courses, and culminates in the writing of a professional project.

-The Doctor of Missiology Program will provide students with:
+The Doctor of Applied Intercultural Studies Program will provide students with:

 - a deepening biblical and theological understanding of Missio Dei and the kingdom of God